 Maybe you’ve tried but you been less than pleased with the manner in which your financial advisor has treated you?
 Perhaps in frustration and/or boredom you decided to just remove yourself from that picture altogether and just let your partner deal with it?

 When it comes to your finances it is very important that you have an understanding of what is going on.
-I have seen too many cases in which the financial partner dies or becomes incapacitated and leaves a grieving spouse that doesn’t know who to trust or how to proceed.
+I have seen too many cases in which the financial partner dies or becomes incapacitated and leaves a grieving spouse that doesn’t know what advice to trust or how to proceed.

 Reduce Financial Anxiety

 Eliminating anxiety around money starts with getting informed and choosing to take part in understanding the family finances.
-It’s what we do in the present that determines our future.

 Studies have consistently concluded that women are better investors than men.

 They place more emphasis on planning and take fewer risks.
 Women recognize, it’s about more than money and investments.
 Yet, money and investments are all most financial advisors are really interested in.